stats-learning-fall2019/final-project/docs/homework3.md

 Goal 3: Identify *clusters* of incidents that reveal interesting patterns in the data.

 ## III.
 Methods of Evaluation
+We could use stepwise regression to find the best predictors in any given model.
+Under such a method, we could use criteria like AIC and BIC to evaluate the fit.
+A potential function that could be used is the recursive feature elimination function in the R-package "caret".

 ## IV.
 Potential (General) Difficulties and Concerns
 Preliminary analysis of the dataset has revealed that the data is sparsely populated and will require a significant amount of data cleansing before it will be usable.
 Many of the variables are also redundant; therefore, the actual number of usable variables is likely closer to 90.